cleph01/charlesmontoya/blogposts/why-I-stopped-chasing-web-dev.md

 ![AI Taking Over](/assets/images/blog/careerPivot.jpg)

-**Introduction:**
-In my journey through the vast realm of technology, I've explored various domains, dipping my toes into data analytics, machine learning, and software development. 🌐
+In my journey of trying to find my place in this vast realm of technology, I've explored various domains.

+I've dipped my toes into data and business analytics, SEO, and software development. 🌐

-Yet, here I stand today, pondering something that's been in front of me all along but I've neglected until now—a crucial aspect of technology, infrastructure. 👷‍♂️
+Yet, here I stand today, pondering something that's been staring at me all along but I've not notice until now — a crucial aspect of technology, infrastructure. 👷‍♂️

 **Reflecting on the Journey:**
-Let's address the elephant in the room: is this post merely a verbose way of saying "I quit"?
-Or is it a rational reassessment of my trajectory—a course correction akin to a rocket finding its target? 🚀
+So, the elephant in the room: is this post merely a verbose way of saying "I quit"?

+Or is it an honest, rational re-assessment of my trajectory — a course correction, like a rocket adjusting to its target? 🚀

-This introspection, laden with a lifetime of shoulda, coulda, wouldas, is deeply personal yet essential for acknowledging obstacles and recalibrating my approach. 🎯
+This introspection, full of a lifetime of should'a, could'a, would'a(s), is a deeply personal one, yet it's also clearly essential for pointing out the obstacles in my way and re-calibrating my approach. 🎯

 **Discovering Inner Strengths:**
-Credit goes to online personalities like David Goggins, Jocko Willing, Jordan Peterson, and the Iron Wolf for introducing me to psychological tools for constructive inner-work with a warrior mindset. 💪
+Credit goes to online personalities like David Goggins, Jocko Willink, Jordan Peterson, and the Iron Wolf for introducing me to a number of psychological tools that have helped me undertake this inner-work with a warrior mindset. 💪

-Amidst the pandemic, I built what Goggins calls a "cookie jar," a mental reservoir documenting self-imposed adversities.
-From cold showers to high-rep burpees, each challenge unearthed resilience and perseverance within me. 🤺
+So starting amidst the pandemic, I started consciously building what Goggins calls a "cookie jar," a mental reservoir of hard-won and self-imposed adversities.
+From cold showers to high-rep burpees to getting in the boxing ring, each challenge unearthed a level of resilience and perseverance within me that had been previously untapped. 🤺

-One rep at a time I became "Charlie Burpee". 💨
+I began documenting this journey on IG and over a three-year period, I became "Charlie Burpee" and obtained 500+ followers. 💨

-This new found character and work ethic helped me get back into the fight with data structures and algorithms. 👨🏻‍💻
+This new found work ethic and resilient character helped me confront the trouble I was having with data structures and algorithms. 👨🏻‍💻

 I sold my motorcycle, quit my plumbing job and began studying for 10-12 hours a day for four months straight.
 I made incredible progress.
-But not enough unfortunately. 🥴
+But it wasn't enough, unfortunately. 🥴

-Failed interviews at Capital One, Bloomberg (twice) and Facebook introduced me to more doubts. 👀
+Failed interviews at Capital One, Bloomberg (twice) and Facebook spawned more doubts. 👀

 **Navigating Challenges and Seeking Guidance:**
-Facing doubts head-on, I immersed myself in intensive data structure and algorithm bootcamps, confronting a full-blown existential crisis.
+Facing these uncertainties head-on, I immersed myself in 2 intensive data structure and algorithm bootcamps.

+I was taking action, but my head was a mess.
+A full-blown existential crisis was raging inside of me.

-Seeking counsel from a therapist proved enlightening, prompting reflection on the balance between ego and conviction. 🤔
+So I sought counsel from a therapist, which helped and prompted reflection on what I was really holding on to.
+Was it ego or conviction leading the way? 🤔

 **Reaffirming Commitment Through Academic Pursuits:**
-To bridge perceived knowledge gaps, I enrolled in an online computer science bachelor's program, facing rigorous challenges like college algebra.
+Nevertheless, I dug in further.
+I know my lack of a computer science degree doesn't help me and I know I have knowledge gaps, so I enrolled in an online CS bachelor's program.

-I studied harder than I ever had in my life. 📚
+I studied harder during my college algebra course than I ever had in my life. 📚

 I thought I was going to bomb the class, but I ended up passing with an 86. 🎉